Postdoctoral Fellowship Training

 Postdoctoral fellows plan, conduct, and disseminate research in collaboration with a mentor and interdisciplinary team focusing in one of the following areas:

 Individuals should have a PhD degree (or equivalent, ScD) and no more than two years of postdoctoral training in a rehabilitation-related field:

 - physical and occupational therapy

-Candidates should have a PhD degree (or equivalent, ScD) and training in a rehabilitation related field - rehabilitation medicine/science, physical and occupational therapy, nursing, neuroscience, exercise sciences, kinesiology, bioengineering, human factor engineering/design, and rehabilitation/clinical psychology.
-Individuals with clinical doctorates (e.g., MD, DPT, OTD) are also eligible to apply, and will typically have recently completed clinical training/residency and have less research experience.
-These fellows will be required to complete supplemental course work in research design and statistics
+Individuals with clinical doctorates (e.g., MD, DPT, OTD) are also eligible to apply.
+Typically, individuals with clinical doctorates recently completed clinical training/residency and have less research experience.
+These fellows will be required to complete supplemental course work in research design and statistics.

 Completed applications should be emailed to email@example.com, along with the required documentation described below.